Transformosa/bimU.io.Docs/docs/navigate-using-web-viewer.md

 - **Zoom to Fit:** This tool fits the entire model into the current viewport.
 It is particularly useful when you get lost in the 3D scene.
 - **Zoom to Selection:** This tool fits the selected elements into the current viewport to focus on them.
 You can use this tool if a target is too far or too close to zoom.
-- **Open Viewpoint:** This tool opens the camera viewpoint attached to a markup in either bimU.io's 3D viewer or BIM software.
-See more details [here](#work-with-markups).
+- **Open Viewpoint:** This tool opens the current camera viewpoint in BIM software.
+See more details [here](#open-viewpoint-in-bim-software).

+!!! warning "You must have bimU.io Launcher installed to open a viewpoint in BIM software."

 - **Rotate View:** This tool can view your model from all sides of the bounding box, including top, bottom, front, back, left, and right.

 #### Section Cut

 You can enable sectioning to slice your model to view more details inside.
-To disable sectioning, use the _Reset Visibility_ tool.
+To disable sectioning, use the **Reset Visibility** tool.

 - **Section Box:** This tool cuts model geometry by a rectangular box.
 The six edges of the section box can be adjusted using the grips.
 - **Section around Selection:** This tool creates a section box around the selected elements.
 Then you can expand it to view the adjacent area.

 #### Model Elements

-- **Select Elements:** Use left mouse click to select a model element.
-Shift + Left click to select multiple elements.
+- **Select Elements:** Use `left mouse click` to select a model element. `Shift + Left click` to select multiple elements.
 - **Hide Elements:** This tool hides the selected elements.
-You can use the _Reset Visibility_ tool to unhide them.
+You can use the **Reset Visibility** tool to unhide them.

 #### Other Viewer Capabilities